Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

     This integration is currently in beta and is in active development.
 If you have any feedback to improve the WebEngage destination or have suggestions for their documentation, please contact [WebEngage support team](https://webengage.com/).

-[Webengage](https://webengage.com/) is a user engagement and retention platform which enables you to send personalized marketing communications across 12+ channels, including email, push notification, WhatsApp, and more.
+[Webengage](https://webengage.com/) is a user engagement and retention platform that enables you to send personalized marketing communications across 12+ channels, including email, push notification, WhatsApp, and more.

 !!!tip